Behaviorism: The Science of Observable Behavior in Psychology

 Classical Conditioning

-Classical conditioning involves learning associations between stimuli.
+Classical conditioning involves learning through associations between stimuli.

 In classical conditioning, a neutral stimulus is paired with an unconditioned stimulus that naturally triggers a response.

-The main components are:
+The essential components are:

 • Unconditioned stimulus (UCS)